Jimmy Carter enters hospice care. What is it?

 Care may include medicine, but only to reduce symptoms, not with the intent to cure any illness.

 Patients are typically cared for by family members, with supervision from hospice doctors, nurses and social workers.
-Much of the focus is on making sure family caretakers feel supported, Kamal said.
+Much of the focus is on making sure family caretakers feels supported, Kamal said.

 The team “addresses everything from physical symptoms to emotional distress, helping think through logistics related to burials, wills and advanced care planning,” he said.